 Your diet can also have an impact on your root chakra.
 Eating root vegetables, such as carrots, potatoes, and beets, can help ground and balance your root chakra.
 Drinking herbal teas, such as ginger or turmeric tea, can also help support your root chakra.

-How do I unblock my root chakra?
+How to unblock root chakra

 Unblocking the root chakra can be a gradual process, but there are several practices that can help to balance and heal this important energy center.
 Some effective ways to unblock the root chakra include: